Blogs

 THE CHARACTER OF PEACE IN THE FRUIT OF THE SPIRIT

-As long as peace negotiators have assuaged or have little perception of peace, they will in no way be looked differently in a different way at the peace table and would not comprehend the issue at the table rightly so if in fact Christ is not placed at the center of the negotiation as well.
-Peacemakers at the opposite end of the table can’t talk peace if there’s a gun at each other party’s head.
+As long as peace negotiators have assuaged or have little perception of peace, they will in no way be looked at differently in a different way at the peace table and would not comprehend the issue at the table, rightly so if in fact Christ is not placed at the center of the negotiation as well.
+Peacemakers at the opposite end of the table can’t talk peace if there’s a gun at each other’s parties’ heads.
 The world does not understand this.
 It takes the Lord to break the impasse.

-To be concise, the character of Peace in the Fruit of the Spirit highlights also in this case that authentic peace is rooted in a foundation of mutual understanding, respect, and the absence of fear or external pressure.
-People at the table should be quick to listen, be careful in their point of views and how they are presented at the table without anger but with wisdom.
+To be concise, the character of Peace in the Fruit of the Spirit also highlights, in this case, that authentic peace is rooted in a foundation of mutual understanding, respect, and the absence of fear or external pressure.
+People at the table should be quick to listen, be careful in their points of view and how they are represented at the table without anger but with wisdom.

-When these conditions are not met with God in mind and in prayer, attempts at the negotiation table are fruitless, as the core essence of peace cannot be achieved under the shadow of conflict in this case but significantly leaving the Lord God outside of the discussion.
+When these conditions are not met with God in mind and in prayer, attempts at the negotiation table are fruitless, as the essence of peace cannot be achieved under the shadow of conflict in this case, but significantly leaves the Lord God outside of the discussion.

 What the Scripture says: James 1:19-20 states: “My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry, because human anger does not produce the righteousness that God desires.